domarp-j/react-testing/PITCHME.md

 ### Revisiting Unit vs Integration

-- Unit tests are not quite as useful in React as they are in other frameworks
+Unit tests are not quite as useful in React as they are in other frameworks
   - UIs are simply too complicated to benefit significantly from unit tests like snapshots

++++

+### Revisiting Unit vs Integration

-- Integration tests are more useful because they prefer behavior over implementation details
+Integration tests are more useful because they prefer behavior over implementation details

++++

+### Revisiting Unit vs Integration

-- **We should aim to write tests that focus on behavior, not implementation**
+**We should aim to write tests that focus on behavior, not implementation**

 Note:
 If you walk away with one thing, walk away with that last statement.